0WN463/GithubActivityAnimator/README.md

 1. Navigate to your desired GitHub profile
 2. Open the browser console
+3. Input the data
+	* (For compressed data) Type `compressedData =` followed by the encoded string from the dump.
+Complete declaration of the variable.
-3. Type `videoArr =` followed by the array string obtained by the dump.
+	* (For uncompressed data) Type `videoArr =` followed by the array string obtained by the dump.
 Complete declaration of the variable.
 NOTE: This step is likely to freeze the browser for a while if the array is large.
 4. Insert the script in `github_activity_animator.js` into the console.
 Tweak the `FPS` in the script if need be.